Graphene: Molten salts

 Graphite particles can be corroded in molten salts to form a variety of carbon nanostructures including graphene.
 Hydrogen cations, dissolved in molten lithium chloride, can be discharged on cathodically polarized graphite rods, which then intercalate, peeling graphene sheets.
 The graphene nanosheets produced displayed a single-crystalline structure with a lateral size of several hundred nanometers and a high degree of crystallinity and thermal stability.

 Electrochemical synthesis

 Electrochemical synthesis can exfoliate graphene.
-Varying a pulsed voltage controls thickness, flake area, number of defects and affects its properties.
+Varying a pulsed voltage controls thickness, flake area, and number of defects and affects its properties.
 The process begins by bathing the graphite in a solvent for intercalation.
 The process can be tracked by monitoring the solution's transparency with an LED and photodiode.

 Hydrothermal self-assembly

-Graphene has been prepared by using a sugar (e.g. glucose, sugar, fructose, etc.) This substrate-free "bottom-up" synthesis is safer, simpler and more environmentally friendly than exfoliation.
-The method can control thickness, ranging from monolayer to multilayers, which is known as "Tang-Lau Method".
+Graphene has been prepared by using a sugar like glucose, fructose, etc. This substrate-free "bottom-up" synthesis is safer, simpler and more environmentally friendly than exfoliation.
+The method can control the thickness, ranging from monolayer to multilayer, which is known as the "Tang-Lau Method".